 Manage versions of a Preview document on Mac

-Preview periodically saves “snapshots” of your document, called versions, so that you can revisit the document as it appeared in the past and revert to a previous version.
+Preview periodically saves “snapshots” of your document, called versions, so you can view the document as it appeared in the past and revert to a previous version.
 When you’re actively editing a document, Preview saves a version at least every hour, and more often if you’re making significant changes.
 Preview also saves a version when you open a document, save or duplicate a document, lock or rename a document, or revert to a previous version.

-Explicitly save a Preview document
+Manually save a Preview document

 In the Preview app on your Mac, open a PDF or image that you want to save.

 To make sure you have a version of a document with all your changes: Choose File > Save.

 If you created a new document by choosing File > New from Clipboard and now you’re ready to name the document and place it in a particular location: Choose File > Save, enter a name, select a file format, then choose where you want to save it.
 When you create a document from the Clipboard, your changes are saved automatically as you edit.
 However, you must save it to give it a name and store it in a location.

 To save the document using a different filename, location or format: Press and hold the Option key and choose File > Save As.

 If you have iCloud set up and iCloud Drive turned on, you can save your documents in the Preview folder in iCloud Drive by clicking the Where pop-up menu, choosing “Preview — iCloud”, then clicking Save.
 See Use iCloud Drive to store documents.